efogtech/endgame-trackball/ASSEMBLY.md

 ### Use the device!
 [Here's the default keymap](https://github.com/efogtech/endgame-trackball?tab=readme-ov-file#default-keymap).
 You can install [ZMK Studio](https://zmk.studio/download) to reconfigure it, or just go ahead with using it as is.

+> [!TIP]
+> Please make sure your adapters or BTUs are inserted fully.
+It's a tight fit and might require some force.